BalanceOfForcesSeniorDesign/Deliverables/README.md

 This document outlines our entire solution from start to finish.
 It includes our research as well as design concepts on how our final design will be implemented.

-This document also furfills the requirements outlined in the system design and requirments document
+This document also furfills the requirements outlined in the System Design and Requirments Document